 Puppies suffering from CCDE rarely survive past a few weeks’ old and once again DNA testing should be carried out on the parents to ensure they do not carry the disease before mating, with the affected dog removed from any breeding program.

 Poodles are prone to skin allergies and although rarely seen when crossed with a Cavalier it is something to be aware of.
 If your dog seems to be scratching excessively or has red or inflamed skin it is important to seek advice from your local vet who can perform tests to rule out food allergies.
-A regular bathing and grooming regime are important to stop dead skin and debris within the coat causing skin problems.
+A regular bathing and grooming regime are important to stop dead skin and debris within the coat from causing skin problems.

 The mixture of the two breeds produces hybrid vigour in varying degrees and this hopefully cancels out some of the genetic health problems resulting in less health issues in puppies.
 It is rare for Cavapoos to suffer these conditions to the extent of the parent breed so don’t worry.
 However, as these are serious conditions it is important to get your puppy from a reputable breeder that has completed all the relevant screening on both parents.